Secure CheckoutPersonal information is secured with SSL technology.

 - Unites advances in behavioral economics with those from other behavioral sciences and evolutionary biology

 Anybody interested in human behaviour.
 It is written to be accessible to a wide readership.
 Researchers in behavioural sciences (economics, pychology, sociology, biology)

 - 1st November 2021

 - Academic Press

 - Paperback ISBN:

-Lionel Page is the head of the Queensland Behavioural Economics group at QUT.
+Lionel Page is a Professor of economics at the University of Technology Sydney.
+He has published broadly on the Economics and Psychology of human decisions.
 He received the 2016 Young Economist Award from the Economic Society of Australia as an economist under 40 who has made a significant contribution to economic thought.
-He is a previous recipient of an Australian Research Council Award and a Queensland Smart Future Fellowship.
-His research has attracted substantial media attention both in Australia and overseas, including coverage by the Financial Times, Wall Street Journal, New York Times, and The Australian.
-He is associate editor of two international economic journals, Theory and Decision and Behavioral Public Policy.
+His research has been coverage by the Financial Times, Wall Street Journal, New York Times, and The Australian.

 Elsevier.com visitor survey